 This arrangement ensures that all concerns are dealt with in a dignified, meaningful manner, without infringing on valuable teaching time.

 Isolated incidents of aggressive behaviour, while not to be condoned, cannot be described as bullying.

-Incidents of bullying will be dealt with in the same manner as breaches of discipline - already outlined in our Code of Behaviour.
+Incidents of bullying will be dealt with in accordance of the schools Bí Cineálta Policy.